Education in Cambodia: The role of NGOs

 There is a significant presence in Cambodia of schools built and continuously funded by overseas supporters, and of education-support NGOs that assist with training, resources and funding.
 The role of these NGOs is significant to the extent that the Minister of MOEYS is on public record as saying that the input of these NGOs is an integral part of the education strategy and that without the NGOs the government would be unable to reach its education targets.

 The relationship between MOEYS and the NGO sector is integral to the 2010 Education Strategic Plan which stated as an objective:

 Expand public/NGO/ community partnerships in formal and non-formal education in border, remote and disadvantaged areas as well as increase support for the provision of local life skills and vocational training and basic/required professional skills responsive to the needs of the social and labour market.

 In 2012 and 2013 the MOEYS rolled out a registration process designed to integrate NGOs into the overall education framework and to ensure NGOs meet standards in teaching quality, physical environment and governance.
-Registration provides a means for some government leverage or control over this sector, as well a clearer means of gathering relevant statistical information.
+Registration provides a means for some government leverage or control over this sector, as well as a clearer means of gathering relevant statistical information.
 The role of education-related NGOs is likely to become more closely entwined with MOEYS over time.
+The Shinta Mani Foundation and the VegVoyages Foundation run an after-school program in rural Cambodia to strengthen English language skills.
+The program also teaches conscious living, compassion, animal welfare, conservation, recycling, and environment protection, and better health.

+Important Schools in Cambodia

+Cambodia has a number of prestigious schools that play a significant role in the country's educational development.
+These institutions are known for their academic achievements and contributions to the overall education system.
+Prominent schools in Cambodia include Northbridge International School Cambodia (NISC), which offers the International Baccalaureate (IB) program, and the American Intercon School, known for its commitment to bilingual education, DK SchoolHouse, known for their Scandinavian curriculum and small classes.

+Despite these advancements, there remain challenges in expanding access to high-quality education across the country.
+Most of these renowned schools are concentrated in Phnom Penh and larger cities, which creates disparities in access to quality education for students in rural areas.
+This gap in access to top-tier education in Cambodia highlights the ongoing need for improved infrastructure and resources in provincial areas, where schools often lack the facilities and teaching quality found in urban centers.